For a downloadable PDF, click here.

 - Provide guided pair work activities to practice and reinforce a concept, pairing a strong student with a weaker student.

-- Use color coding for gender, verb/noun agreement, and other matching principles in the foreign language to highlight a concept (be mindful of.
+- Use color coding for gender, verb/noun agreement, and other matching principles in the foreign language to highlight a concept.

 - Use devices to remember a concept, such as songs with specified grammatical sentence structures, special rhythms, and words in the native language that sound like the word in the foreign language.